avidan-efody/wave_rerunner/README.md

 * [Rerun UVM checkers, coverage and RAL monitor without any RTL](https://github.com/avidan-efody/wave_rerunner#uvm-rerun)
 * [Rerun SVA assertions without rerunning the whole RTL](https://github.com/avidan-efody/wave_rerunner#sva-rerun)

-Refer to above links for detailed description of each application.

 # structure

 * wave/ - contains python modules that read wave files in various formats (fsdb, vcd, shm, wlf) into python data structure.
 Currently fsdb is fully supported, vcd partially supported, and others are not supported yet.
 Refer to support matrix for more info.